-Featured Team Members: Nick Lenderking-Brill, MA, LPCC
+Featured Team Members: Nick Lenderking-Brill, MA, LPC

 Get to know Nick Lenderking-Brill, therapist for adolescent boys!
 Nick began his time at Open Sky Wilderness Therapy as a Family Services intern while pursuing his Master’s degree at Naropa University.
-With family services, guiding, transport, operations, and clinical experience, Nick’s depth of knowledge and expertise is a huge asset in his work with students and their families.
+With family services, guiding, intake, operations, and clinical experience, Nick’s depth of knowledge and expertise is a huge asset in his work with students and their families.
 Learn more about Nick in the Q&A below!

 A: Well, I was born extroverted, and ever since I was a little kid, I’ve always been social and outgoing.
 From day one, I just wanted to hang around my friends and family.
 Human interactions and relationships are still the pulp of my days – I couldn’t get by without the connections I have with others.